Written by Karen Selby, RN | Edited By Walter Pacheco | Last Update: August 29, 2024

 • Bone marrow suppression

-While NIPEC offers many benefits to long-term survivability, there can be some disadvantages as well.
-Patients should discuss the pros and cons with their doctor, as other treatment options may better provide better benefits.
+While NIPEC offers many benefits to long-term survivability, it can also have some disadvantages.
+Patients should discuss the pros and cons with their doctor, as other treatment options may provide better benefits.

 Pros and Cons of NIPEC Compared to Conventional Chemotherapy